Possibilistic Instrumental Variable Regression with Potentially Invalid Instruments: The VIPER methodology

 Let $Y_i$ denote the outcome of interest, $X_i$ a treatment or endogenous variable, and $Z_i$ a $p$-dimensional (row) vector of instrumental variables.
 We observe $n$ i.i.d. copies of $\{Y_i, X_i, Z_i\}_{i=1}^n$ generated from the structural model

 where the errors are assumed to be jointly Gaussian, $(\epsilon_i, \eta_i)^\intercal \sim N(0, \Sigma)$.
 Whenever $\Sigma$ is not diagonal, this indicates unobserved confounding (or endogeneity), and ``naive'' inference in the outcome model delivers biased results.
 In this setting, the instruments $Z_i$ are relevant if $\gamma_2 \neq 0_p$ and exogenous if $\alpha = 0_p$.
+If $\alpha \neq 0_p$, that indicates correlation between the instrument and the residual $\epsilon_i$ (a violation of A2) or a direct effect of the instruments on the outcome (a violation of A3).
 Rather than enforcing these assumptions a priori, we incorporate uncertainty about them into the model.
 In particular, our approach allows for $\alpha$ to be non-zero.

 Consider the ``reduced-form'' equation model

 where $\gamma_1 = \beta \gamma_2 + \alpha$ and $\Psi$ is the reduced-form covariance given by

 Equivalently, we have that the matrix $W = $ of stacked outcomes and treatments follows a matrix Normal distribution, $W \sim MN(Z \Gamma, I_n, \Psi)$, where $Z$ is the matrix with $i$-th row $Z_i$, and the coefficient matrix is $\Gamma = $.